 As part of our ‘Mapping Flood Recovery Gaps’ project, we recently delivered a flood response workshop using the ‘Flood Recovery Game’ – a specially designed board game to help attendees role-play different flood-related scenarios.

 We have also delivered workshops on Property Flood Resilience measures and understanding the benefits of Sustainable Drainage Systems.

 We also help deliver the ICASP Communicating Flood Risk Exercise which helps community representatives and local authorities work together to plan effective communication during a flood incident.

 We can help you understand what to do before, after and during a flood and help you pull together a clear plan with individual roles and responsibilities.
-We can also support community organisations to develop new Flood Warden groups so the whole community is better prepared.
+We can also support charities and social enterprises to develop new Flood Warden groups so the whole community is better prepared.

 We can work with you on an individual basis, or as part of a group, to provide mentoring support.
 We can connect you with relevant organisations, whether community-based, business or local government, including mentoring from those previously impacted by flooding.